zethon/AshCoin/docs/api.md

 This document provides detailed information for:

-* All of the HTTP endpoints
+* HTTP endpoints
-* All of the HTTP REST services implemented
+* REST calls
-* All of the WebSocket RPCs
+* WebSocket RPCs

+**NOTE**: This document is by no means complete.
+This is a **work in progress**.

 ## HTTP Endpoints

 HTTP endpoints are the user interface for the local instance of AshCoin.
 These endpoints allow users to interact with the service.

-#### `/index`

-This is the main entry point for the application.
-T
+The main entrypoint of the service is the default URL with no path (e.g. `http://localhost:27182`).
+This page shows information about the service and the chain.
+It also shows the last 10 blocks added to the chain.

+### `/address/<address>`

+Detailed information about the `address` passed in.
+Provides balance and transaction history.

+### `/block/<block-id>`

+Shows information about the block at the given `block-id` including the list of included transactions.

-#### `/createtx`
+### `/createtx`

 This page provides a means to create a transaction in the current node.

+### `/tx/<transaction-id>`

+Shows information about the given `transaction-id`, including the inputs and outputs.

 ## REST Services

-REST services are under the `/rest` path and accept JSON payloads as POST HTTP calls.
-All REST endpoints are prepended with `/rest`.
+REST services are under the `/rest` path.
+These services can be appended with a parameter `?indent=X` where the returned JSON will be formatted with `X` spacing.
+The default is `0` such that all JSON is returns on the same line.

 #### `/rest/createtx`